-While speaking of the Violent Crime Control and Law Enforcement Act of 1994, Joe Biden referred to Black Americans as "super-predators."
+While speaking in the Senate in 1993 in favor of the Violent Crime Control and Law Enforcement Act, Biden referred to young people who have become criminals as "predators."

 In both of the televised debates during the 2020 U.S. presidential campaign, President Donald Trump asserted that his opponent, former vice president Joe Biden, had referred to Black Americans as “superpredators.”
 In the first debate on Sept.
 29, for example, Trump declared: “You did a crime bill, 1994, where you call them super predators.
 African-Americans are super predators and they’ve never forgotten it.
 They’ve never forgotten it.”